 The hypothetical benefit to be received by any executive for a particular event should not be combined with any other event, as a named executive officer could be compensated, if at all, for only one event.

-Voluntary Termination, or Involuntary Termination for Cause.
-No severance amounts are payable in the event of voluntary termination or an involuntary termination for cause.
+Voluntary Termination No severance amounts are payable in the event of voluntary termination or an involuntary termination for cause.

 Retirement.
 No severance amounts are payable upon retirement.